Veolia UK Tax Strategy

 Ensuring that we pay the right amount of tax at the right time is core to Veolia, and we make a significant total tax contribution to the UK Exchequer each year.

 We will however manage our tax costs through maximising the tax efficiency of our business transactions.
 Specifically, we recognise that there is sometimes more than one tax outcome in commercially motivated transactions.
-We will not however wilfully engage in tax schemes, or will not structure transactions in such a way that we believe are contrary to the clear intentions of the tax legislation concerned.
+We will not however willfully engage in tax schemes, abuse tax havens, or structure transactions in such a way that we believe is artificial and/or contrary to the clear intentions of the tax legislation concerned.

-We will only use tax planning to support the business strategy and as such all decisions will have a sound commercial rationale, will be within the confines of the law and will take into account any impact that such actions will have on its external reputation.
+We will only use tax planning to support the business strategy and as such, all decisions will have a sound commercial rationale will be within the confines of the law and will take into account any impact that such actions will have on our external reputation.

 THE LEVEL OF RISK IN RELATION TO UK TAXATION THAT THE GROUP IS PREPARED TO ACCEPT